-Kroma is an abstract strategy game in which 2-3 players capture territory by blending colors, resulting in a unique composition of colors and shapes.
-Through two rounds of play, transparent plastic pieces are arranged on the backlit board.
-By layering pieces of cyan, yellow, and magenta, players create their “target” secondary color, score points, and create a colorful collaborative art piece through competitive play.
+Kroma is an abstract strategy game in which 2-3 players capture territory by blending colors, resulting in a unique composition of hues and shapes.
+By layering transparent plastic pieces of cyan, yellow, and magenta, players create their “target” secondary color, score points, and create a colorful collaborative art piece through competitive play.

-A group project with three other classmates from NYU—Francesca Carletto-Leon, Temitope Olujobi, and Kai Cummings—Kroma was an iteration on a two-dimensional territory-capturing strategy game that I developed in a small group earlier in the semester.
+A group project with three other classmates from NYU—Francesca Carletto-Leon, Kai Karhu, and Temitope Olujobi—Kroma was an iteration on a two-dimensional territory-capturing strategy game that I developed in a small group earlier in the semester.